 The Synod reps are enabled to go to the Church of England’s national meeting, General Synod, held 2-3 times per year, and, though they are non-voting members, they are able to discuss with others and speak in debates, thus giving a voice and influence for young people in important decisions in the Church.
 Their work is essential, as CEYC intends to be inclusive and give value to all viewpoints, both within and outside the Church.

-What is the election process and term?
+What was the election process and term?

 We valued democracy and equality of opportunity, and thus any person who was a representative for their diocese could put themselves forward for one of the core group roles.
 There was no discrimination or prejudice to any member even if they’d already served on Core Group.
 The other reps presented at full council meetings (which include not only Core Group, but those diocesan reps which are in attendance), then passed a vote by secret ballot under the single transferable vote system, a form of proportional representation, to ensure fair election.
 The term of elected individuals was two years.